laradock/laradock/DOCUMENTATION/_settings/content/getting-started/index.md

 Your folder structure should look like this:

 ```
-- projects
 - laradock
-	- myProject
+- Project-Z
 ```

-2 - Edit the `docker-compose.yml` file to map to your project directory once you have it (example: `- ../myProject:/var/www`).
+2 - Edit the `docker-compose.yml` file to map to your project directory once you have it (example: `- ../Project-Z:/var/www`).

 3 - Stop and re-run your docker-compose command for the changes to take place.